JeSuisUnCaillou/AI-RPG/future_food_delivery.md

 _It flies away, joining a small fleet of similar robots delivering food to your neighbors_

-* Close the door, and go on with my life
+* Close the door, and go on with my life -> GAME OVER
 * Throw something at the robot -> 12)
 * Insults -> 13)